michelelissoni/afrobarometer-fear-violence/README.md

    Google Earth Engine project.
 You will also have to upload manually the PSU polygons (*GIS/[COUNTRY\_ACRONYM]/[COUNTRY\_STRING]\_R8\_PSU\_polys\_2.shp*, included in the repository) to your GEE assets beforehand.

-5. Open the ArcGIS Pro project *ArcGIS/arcgis1.aprx* and run the *ArcGIS/urban\_rural.ipynb* Jupyter Notebook from inside the project to obtain the urban-rural binary variable, saved in the files *Afrobarometer/[COUNTRY\_ACRONYM]/[COUNTRY\_STRING]\_Urb\_Rur.csv* (included in the repository).
+5. Open the ArcGIS Pro project *ArcGIS/arcgis1.aprx* (ArcGIS Pro is proprietary software and runs only in Windows) and run the *ArcGIS/urban\_rural.ipynb* Jupyter Notebook from inside the project to obtain the urban-rural binary variable, saved in the files *Afrobarometer/[COUNTRY\_ACRONYM]/[COUNTRY\_STRING]\_Urb\_Rur.csv* (included in the repository).